pfrandsen/auto-commit-message-prefix/README.md

 1. Open a VS Code project which is a Git repository.
 1. Edit one or more files and stage them.
-1. In VS Code's Git pane, click the Auto Commit Message Prefix icon.
+1. In VS Code's Git pane, click the Auto Commit Message Prefix icon (or use the keyboard shortcut).
 1. The extension will create a prefix for the commit message for you in the commit message box.
 1. Add your commit message (the message can also be edited before you click the Auto Commit Message Prefix icon).
 1. Commit - click the tick symbol button, or use the keyboard shortcut <kbd>Control</kbd>+<kbd>Enter</kbd> / <kbd>CMD</kbd>+<kbd>Enter</kbd>.